 - Craft glue

-The first thing you’ll want to do is print out the template you see above – GET THE FULL SIZED COPY IT HERE.
+The first thing you’ll want to do to make your Easter decor is print out the template you see above – GET THE FULL SIZED COPY IT HERE.
 You can print it out in black and white – I just added the color for fun.

 Print out a copy and cut out at least 9 – 10 bunnies (if not more!) from the scrapbook paper.